pereznetworks/My-Tic-Tac-Toe-Game/README.md

     EXTRA CREDIT # 2
         The names of each player appear with X and O player labels.
+        Player X's label appears on the right.
+        Player O's label appears on the left.

     The current or active player is indicated by...
     -- the label the symbol O or X is highlighted for the current player.